-Suspension of Obligation to File for Bankruptcy The company is bankrupt ( v úpadku ) if it is either insolvent ( platobne neschopná ) or over-indebted ( predlžená ).
+Suspension of Obligation to File for Bankruptcy

+The company is bankrupt (v úpadku) if it is either insolvent (platobne neschopná) or over-indebted (predlžená).
 A debtor or liquidator must file for a bankruptcy if a company is over-indebted, under a "balance sheet test", i.e., when it has at least one creditor and the value of a company's assets is less than its liabilities - taking into account not only due, but also its "contingent and prospective" liabilities.

 Once the company is bankrupt, its directors are obliged to file for company's bankruptcy within 30 days, but this is extended to 60 days if over-indebtedness occurred between March 12 and April 30, 2020, after the date on which they learned about company's over-indebtedness or they ought to have known about it, if exercising professional care.

+Temporary Protection

-Temporary Protection To address negative economic impact of the virus on businesses, the Slovak Ministry of Justice has adopted a new tool of a temporary protection for companies from insolvency that will become effective as of May 12, 2020.
+To address negative economic impact of the virus on businesses, the Slovak Ministry of Justice has adopted a new tool of a temporary protection for companies from insolvency that will become effective as of May 12, 2020.

 Temporary protection from insolvency can be granted by an insolvency court determined by law at the request of an entrepreneur that was not insolvent as of March 12, 2020.
 Its duration is limited until October 1, 2020 and may be extended by the government until December 31, 2020.

-The effects of temporary protection for businesses are: Protection against creditors' insolvency petitions Suspension of pending bankruptcy proceedings initiated by a creditor Suspension of fore debtor's obligation to file for bankruptcy Suspension of certain distrains relating to the enterprise Temporary protection is prohibited Set-off debtor's receivables arising after the temporary protection has been granted against a receivable of an affiliated person arising prior to the temporary protection is prohibited Termination of a contract due to debtor's delay with its performance occurring after March 12, 2020 as a result of COVID-19 measures is ineffective, unless the other party would endanger its own operation by not terminating the contract Periods for raising a claim against a protected company, including periods for raising claims against a debtor under claw-back provisions, are suspended The company under temporary protection is obliged to: Make the maximum efforts in order to satisfy its creditors the extent it can be reasonably requested from the company Prioritize common interest of the creditors; is prohibited to distribute profit or any other equity Refrain from any disposal with assets, including assets that could potentially belong to the estate, if such disposal could result in substantial changes in the composition, use or designation of the business arising after the temporary protection is granted can have priority over earlier due payments.
+The effects of temporary protection for businesses are:

+- Protection against creditors' insolvency petitions - Suspension of pending bankruptcy proceedings initiated by a creditor - Suspension of enforcement proceedings commenced after March 12, 2020 - Suspension of the debtor's obligation to file for bankruptcy - Suspension of certain distrains relating to the enterprise - Temporary ban on the pledge enforcement - Set-off debtor's receivables arising after the temporary protection has been granted against a receivable of an affiliated person arising prior to the temporary protection is prohibited - Termination of a contract due to debtor's delay with its performance occurring after March 12, 2020 as a result of COVID-19 measures is ineffective. unless the other party would endanger its own operation by not terminating the contract - Periods for raising a claim against a protected company, including periods for raising claims against a debtor under claw-back provisions, are suspended

+The company under temporary protection is obliged to:

+- Make the maximum efforts in order to satisfy its creditors to the extent it can be reasonably requested from the company - Prioritize common interest of the creditors: is prohibited to distribute profit or any other equity - Refrain from any disposal with assets, including assets that could potentially belong to the estate, if such disposal could result in substantial changes in the composition, use or designation of the assets, other than an immaterial decrease; this obligation also applies to the directors

+Obligations related to preservation of operation of the business arising after the temporary protection is granted can have priority over earlier due payments.